-Problem Statement and Original Setting
+2 Problem Statement and Original Setting

 We consider the problem of learning a complex algorithm, such as Quicksort, by having an agent interacting with an environment e by choosing actions p.
 The initial actions are called atomic actions.
 In the Quicksort case, the environment is a list of integers, and the atomic actions are element swaps and one-step pointer moves.
-The agent learns to leverage and to combine these atomic actions to produce higherlevel programs.
+The agent learns to leverage and to combine these atomic actions to produce higher-level programs.
 These learnt programs are then added to the collection of available actions.
 Therefore, the agent can benefit from both atomic and more complex actions to produce advanced algorithmic behaviour.
 Each action has assigned a level.
 The level 0 actions are the atomic actions that do not need to be learned.
 Discovered programs have positive levels.
-Each program can only call lower-level action or lowerlevel learned programs.
-The original work supported also recursion, by letting programs calling themselves.
-However, in this work, we do not experiment with recursive programs.
+Each program can only call lower-level action or lower-level learned programs.
 In addition, each program and atomic action has associated pre-conditions, in the form of boolean constraints, conditioned on the environment state.
 Pre-conditions ensures we are consistently generating programs that are correct and feasible.
 For instance, the pre-condition of the Quicksort program is that all pointers must be at the beginning of the list.
 Pre-conditions are not learned, but they are provided beforehand.
 The objective is to learn a library of programs organized into a hierarchy.
 In our case, each task corresponds to learning a single program (e.g., the partition function of Quicksort).
 The reward function returns 1 if the program is correct, 0 otherwise.
 The goal of the agent is to maximize the expected reward for all the tasks.
 This goal configures as a multi-task reinforcement learning and as a discrete search problem.
 The search space is sparse since there exist many possible programs but very few viable ones.
 It also makes the reward function sparse since we get a positive reward and thus learn if and only if we obtain the correct program.

-Novel Setting
+3 Novel Setting